Siowketan/Final-Year-Project-Human-Computer-Interface-HCI-using-EEG-signals.-/README.md

    Solution: Install the websockets package in python.
 Google it if not familar with python install package process.

 3. Error: Invalid Profile Name
    Solution: This is due to that I changed the predefined function "load_profile" in cortex.py.
-To fix the error, open cortex.py and find where the function is declared, change '1stTry' in params to your own profile name.
-Your profile name can be found in the EmotivBCI app.
+To fix the error, open cortex.py and find where the function is declared, change 'the_name_of_training_profile' in params to your own profile name.
+Your profile name can be found in the EMOTIVBCI app.

 ### Note from Author
 This project idea is inspired by the work from https://github.com/kevinjycui/EEG-Cursor-Control and https://github.com/SiwenW/EMOTIV-INSIGHT-EEG-CURSOR-CONTROL